Cell decompositions of persistent minimal models: Abstract

 \section{Abstract}

-In this article we generalize the theory of minimal models in rational homotopy theory to the context of persistence.
-Our main motivation is the computation of an explicit finite, cellular presentation of the persistent minimal model that computes persistent rational type of copersistent simply-connected spaces.
-We give an explicit construction of minimal models of maps between commutative differential-graded algebras, which we use to construct minimal models of tame persistent CDGAs.
-We then build a model structure on persistent CDGAs for which these minimal models become cell complexes.
-As an application of our results, we construct an explicit rational Postnikov tower of a simply-connected copersistent spaces.
+In this article we generalize the main structure theorems of rational homotopy theory to the persistent setting.
+Our main motivation is the computation of an explicit finite, cellular presentation of the persistent minimal model that completely characterizes the rational homotopy type of copersistent simply-connected spaces.
+We achieve this via an explicit construction of the minimal model of a tame persistent CDGA as an iterated sequence of cell attachments.
+As an application of our results, we construct an explicit decomposition of the rational Postnikov tower of simply-connected copersistent spaces in terms of a tower of persistent Eilenberg-Maclane intervals.